-Mission-Vision Statement for DEIB and Anti-racism in Concord Public Schools and Concord-Carlisle Regional School District
+DEIB and Anti-racist Work at Concord Public Schools and Concord-Carlisle Regional School District

 In the Concord and Concord-Carlisle Public Schools, we embrace our diverse community regardless of race, ethnicity, gender identity, gender expression, religion, disability— mental or physical, sexual orientation, or socioeconomic status.
 We welcome, respect, value, and encourage our employees, students, and families to share their culture with those they work, learn, and interact with to allow a greater sense of cultural humility for all.

 We commit to bolstering equity and justice in our academic and workspaces, an environment where our diverse employees and students have equal access and opportunities to thrive professionally and academically.
-We will hold ourselves accountable for practical anti-racism actions to serve everyone in our community, especially those who are historically marginalized.
+We will hold ourselves accountable for practical anti-racism actions to serve everyone in our community, especially historically marginalized groups.
 In the Concord and Concord-Carlisle Public Schools, we will lead by example and show others how to be the change we wish to see in our schools.